w3bdesign/nav-jobs/README.md

 ## TODO

--   Fix bug with "Saved ads should not disappear even if the browser is closed and reopened"
+-   Implement "Saved ads should not disappear even if the browser is closed and reopened"

 -   Add animations